 Once your quiz is live, spread the news by promoting it on social media or paid channels.
 In a quiz funnel marketing strategy, quizzes provide a great way to drive new visitors to your site, grow your email list, and convert social followers into direct email subscribers.

-Digioh can help you set up this targeting, allowing you to win new customers while keeping your current customers happy.
+Digioh can help you set up this targeting, allowing you to win new customers while keeping current customers happy.

 Ready to start making your product recommendation quiz?